cesar-rocha/10-lesson/README.md

     fosters creation of more links between different topics, which in turn increases retention and recall.

-Elaboration:
+Elaboration
-:   Having learners explain things to themselves as they go along
+:   Having learners explain things to themselves and others as they go
-    improves understanding and recall.
+    along improves understanding and recall.
 One way to do this is to follow up each answer on a practice quiz with an explanation of why that answer is correct, or conversely with an explanation of why some other plausible answer isn't.
 Another is to have learners explain how a new idea is similar to or different from one they have seen previously.

-Concrete Examples:
+Concrete Examples
 :   One specific form of elaboration that is useful enough to deserve
     its own heading is the use of concrete examples.
-As discussed in the rule on concreteness fading, every statement of a general principle should be accompanied by one or more examples of its use, or conversely take each particular problem and list the general principles it embodies. [@Raws2014] found that interleaving examples and definitions made it more likely that learners would remember the latter correctly.
+As discussed in the rule "Use Worked Examples and Concreteness Fading", every statement of a general principle should be accompanied by one or more examples of its use, or conversely take each particular problem and list the general principles it embodies. [@Raws2014] found that interleaving examples and definitions made it more likely that learners would remember the latter correctly.

     Another approach is to teach by contrast, i.e., to show learners what a solution is *not*, or what kind of problem a technique